pedrada88/crossembeddings-twitter/README.md

 *Note 1:* All words are lowercased.

 *Note 2:* All emoji have been unified into a single neutral encoding across languages (no skin tone modifiers).
+All Twitter users have been anonymized with *@user*.

 ### Reference paper